 When I reflected back on the new information, I noticed that he did not mention biofeedback.
 But then originally he was not even convinced I had migraines.
 He did say something about multiple sclerosis.

-Gadgets, gizmos, tens machines, acupuncture, botox, histamine levels, gluten intolerance, the list goes on.
 There are numerous things to experiment with.
+Gadgets, gizmos, tens machines, acupuncture, botox, histamine levels, trigger point therapy, the list goes on.
 I have grown weary and skeptical from too many trials and no migraine headache relief in sight.

 These are the four options he presented me with in our first appointment: